9 things a commercial glass company needs to know before starting your project:

 The commercial glass for your project may require more time to manufacture depending on its type or the size of the order.
 A glass manufacturer may need to make special arrangements to meet your timetable.

-In actually fabricating your glass, the exact dimensions and shape of the glass is critical.
+In actually fabricating your glass, the exact dimensions and shape of the glass are critical.

 Without precise measurements, you’re all but guaranteeing that you’ll receive wrong sized or misshapen custom fabricated glass through no fault of the manufacturer.

 5. Cutout/Hole Information for Hardware Requirements